aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/nitro-enclaves-cli/_index.en.md

 ### Run, connect, and terminate the enclave

+1. When creating enclave in the Amazon EC2 parent instance, you allocate memory and CPU that are reserved for the enclave.
+To ensure that you have enough memory and CPU on the parent instance, let's check available resources and size of the enclave file.
+    ```sh
+    $ free -m
+    $ lscpu
+    $ ls -lh hello.eif
+    ```

+    {{% notice info %}}
+You should allocate at least 4 times the EIF file size for enclave memory `memory_mib`.
+This is needed because `tmpfs` filesystem uses half of the memory and system uses remaining memory to uncompress the initial `initramfs` where the application executables reside.
+You should allocate CPU in full cores i.e., 2x vCPU for x86 hyper-threaded instances.
+    {{% /notice %}}

 1. The `run-enclave` subcommand partitions the specified number of vCPUs and the amount of memory from the Amazon EC2 parent instance to create the enclave.
-You also need to provide an `enclave image file (.eif)` that contains the operating system libraries and the application that you want to run inside the enclave.
-Run your Enclave application in `debug` mode in the development environment to look at the logs.
-If you need to access the enclave console to see the application logs, so you must include the `--debug-mode` option.
+You need to provide an enclave image file (`.eif`) that contains the operating system libraries and the application to be run inside the enclave.
 The allocated memory should be greater than four times of the `EIF` file size.
-This means you have to update the value of `memory_mib` to `3072` in `/etc/nitro_enclaves/allocator.yaml` file.
-Furthermore, restart Nitro Enclave Service `nitro-enclaves-allocator` to reflect the latest memory values.
+This means you need to update the value of `memory_mib` to `3072` in `/etc/nitro_enclaves/allocator.yaml` file.
+Furthermore, restart Nitro Enclave Service `nitro-enclaves-allocator` to reflect the latest value.

+    {{% notice info %}}
+If you don't allocate enough memory while running enclave then you will see a error  "`[ E26 ] Insufficient memory requested`.......".
+You will learn more about this error in [Troubleshooting](troubleshooting.html) section.
+    {{% /notice %}}

+    To view the application logs in development environment, you need access to enclave console for which you must include the `--debug-mode` option.
 You can optionally specify `EnclaveCID` i.e. the socket address used by the `vsock` socket.
 Only `CIDs` of 4 and higher can be specified.
 If you omit this option, a random `CID` is allocated to the enclave.
-You will learn more about `vsock`, i.e. secure local channel in the next module.
+You will learn more about `vsock` in [Secure local channel](secure-local-channel.html) section.

     ```sh
     $ sudo systemctl stop nitro-enclaves-allocator.service